 Before you can take action, you need to understand the risks specific to your location.
 Are you near wildland areas?
 Is your home on a slope where fire can climb easily?

-Use Boulder County’s interactive hazard maps or consult with local fire departments to evaluate your home’s exposure.
+Use Boulder County’s wildfire perimeters map, or the wildfires story map, or consult with local fire departments to evaluate your home’s exposure.
 Homes in the wildland-urban interface (WUI) are especially at risk and require advanced protection strategies.

 Knowing your risk is the first step toward resilience.